PaulSG13/Python-Basics/README_A.md

-# Assignments
+#Python_Basics
-CSC 110 assignments at the University of Victoria covering my introduction to Python
+CSC 110 work at the University of Victoria covering my introduction to Python